 What are the visitation guidelines?

-Each Inmate will be allowed 2 – thirty minute visits weekly.
+Each Inmate will be allowed 2 – twenty minute visits weekly.

 Visitors will be limited to 2 adults or 1 adult and two children...NO EXCEPTIONS.

 Visitation is by appointment only.